Stacktape

 Setup IAM user - step 4

-Additionally, if you've created an IAM user with the password console access enabled, you can logout as a root user, and log back in as a newly created IAM user.
+If you created an IAM user with console access, you can now log out as the root user and log back in as the newly created IAM user.

 Setup IAM user - step 5

-If you are logged in as an IAM user and on the My security credentials page, you will see the following screen:
+If you are logged in as an IAM user, you will see the following screen on the My Security Credentials page:

 IAM user - My Security Credentials